comp-dev-cms-ita/AnalysisFacility/docs/tutorials/dask_interactive.md

  limitations under the License.
 -->
 # Use Dask interactively as a backend
-Dask can be used as a backend for the distributed execution of ROOT RDataFrame computations.
+Dask can be used as a backend for the distributed execution of ROOT's [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) computations.
 More specifically, ROOT RDataFrame supports distributed execution via the ```ROOT.RDF.Experimental.Distributed``` module.

 ## Set up
 In a notebook, once a Dask client has been deployed and a Dask client instatiated: